Codewithnavy/Attack_Capital_assignment/README.md

 I recommend making small, focused commits per feature (prisma schema, socket server, frontend UI, gemini integration, worker).
 I can continue and implement transcription, auth, migrations and session pages on request.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+---

+Note: small incremental commits are intentionally frequent in this branch to demonstrate active development and progress.
+(Edited at 2025-11-19)

 ## Getting Started

 First, run the development server: